By Kendra Sitton – Editor

 Patrick Santana, an avid cyclist, said riding along 30th Street currently is challenging.
 He also said the argument that a bike lane should not be added because there are not many cyclists on the road is akin to people looking at a river and saying a bridge should not be built because there are no swimmers using it at that moment.

 30th Street is currently painted with “sharrows” — the combination of painted bicycles and arrows marking the lane as shared between bikes and vehicles.
 This system can lead to dangerous road conditions as cars swerve into oncoming traffic to get around a bike, and bikers feel they must ride closer to parked cars, which increases their risk of getting doored.
 It also means only the most confident and aggressive cyclists use it.
 Surveys have found only 1-2% of people are willing to cycle under dangerous conditions, while half of respondents say they would try biking if there was a protected lane.

 “I don’t feel safe in this area,” Phil Ballew said, a business consultant who often rides his bike to meet clients in Uptown.
+(Editor’s note: Ballew is friends with the author.)
 He said he has been doored twice in the past year and urged the committee to close the infrastructure gap.

 Business owners on both sides of the issue spoke out at the meeting.
 In addition to some elderly residents worried about having to walk farther to access the businesses on 30th Street, some of those business owners worried clientele from other parts of San Diego would be less likely to make the trip out to North Park if they knew they had to struggle to find parking.